Train Your Employees Properly: Setting the Path for Success

 Unfortunately, it happens more often than you would ever think it would or should.
-As soon as an employee starts with a company, he or she needs to know the exact training necessities and how long he or she has to complete all the requirements.
+As soon as an employee starts with a company, he or she needs to know the exact training necessities.
+And they also need to know how long he or she has to complete all the requirements.

-Before starting, come up with a training matrix for all employees who you’ll assign to the project.
+Come up with a training matrix for all employees who you’ll assign to the project before you start.
 This gives you an outline of what everyone will need to have before starting and what they’ll need once they get to the project.

 The biggest part of the training process is your company orientation.
 It outlines your company safety beliefs and gives your employees the tools they’ll need to be successful.

-Not only should you have a company orientation but you should also require field level risk assessment (FLRA), behavior-based observation (BBO) program, and interactive hazard assessment training.
+There are three things you should have on top of a company orientation.
+Those are the field-level risk assessment (FLRA), behavior-based observation (BBO) program, and interactive hazard assessment training.
 Interactive training really helps new employees understand exactly what you’ll be looking for on their FLRAs.
-It also gets them involved and explains what they’ll see and what they should do to ensure they know how to mitigate hazards.
+It also gets them involved and explains what they’ll see.
+This helps them know what they should do to ensure they mitigate hazards.

-If they’re required to use hydraulic or torque equipment, your new employees should go through an in-house training program.
+Your new employees should go through an in-house training program if they’re required to use hydraulic or torque equipment.
 Then, after a period, they should then go through the hydraulic and torque equipment competency checklist.

 At the end of the day, you’re responsible for your employees’ training.
 Make sure they’re both trained properly and have gone through your competency checklist to help with everyone’s success.